Eamon2009/Codeformer-A.I/README.md

 ```
 cleaned.txt
     ↓
-Characters encoded as integers (vocab size: 95)
+Characters encoded as integers (vocab size: 95–105)
     ↓
-Model trains on sequences of 128 characters at a time
+Model trains on sequences of 128–256 characters at a time
     ↓
-Every 200 steps: loss is measured and printed
+Every 200–250 steps: loss is measured and printed
     ↓
 Best weights saved to best_model.pt whenever val loss improves
     ↓
-After 3000 steps: weights saved, new CMD window opens
+After training: weights saved, new CMD window opens
     ↓
 New window loads weights and streams generated code forever
 ```